leoleoasd/homepage/_pages/cv.md

     * Person-Job Fit research using heterogeneous GNN pre-training.
     * We are the first work to **leverage social knowledge among members** to help enhance the performance of Person-Job Fit.
     * Participated in method designing and I'm responsible for collecting data and running baseline experiments.
-    * Submitted to WWW 2023.
+    * This work is accepted to WSDM 2024.
 * Dec.
 2021 -- Jun.
 2022: Intern Research Assistant
   * Tsinghua University, Natural Language Processing Lab
   * Big Model for Knowledge Graph (BMKG)